Tunisian National Dialogue Quartet: Pacted transition

 Political scientists have noted the high degree of involvement between civil society elites, the Troika, and the opposition during the Transition and post-uprising period.
 Certain observers have viewed the Dialogue an example of pacted transition.

 Pacted transitions occur when a state is undergoing a period of democratic consolidation and divergent elites can agree upon a shared trajectory governed by common rules.
 These rules often include a pledge to avoid violence, to work within existing institutions, and to demobilize popular unrest.
 South Africa's early 1990s transition often serves as the paradigmatic example.
 While such transitions are contingent on regime type, role of the military, and pre-existing institutions, Tunisia's elite-centered Dialogue has been thought to meet the definition.
 Gary A. Stradiotto and Sujian Guo define constituent pacts as "a negotiating unit, comprised [sic] incumbent and opposition groups, attempting to bargain the transition away from authoritarian rule to democracy."
 The National Dialogue process fits this description as both opposition parties, the ruling Troika, and civil society mediators intervened to construct a common path.
 Certain scholars, however, have noted stark differences with traditional conceptions of pacted transitions and the Tunisian case.

 A. A. Holmes and K. Koehler argue that unlike Terry Karl's traditional formulation, continued protests and the high polarization that met Ennahda's governance is evidence that the ruling Troika did not demobilize public unrest.
 This is apparent in UGTT's continued threat to mobilize strikes throughout the Dialogue process, such as that in Toezur in December 2013.
 In addition, Holmes and Koelher note that the assassinations of Belaid and Brahmi, along with a massive surge in Constituent Assembly resignations from the opposition are evidence that elites often failed to find common ground on transition procedure.
-Polarization in Tunisia between Islamists and secularists saw a surge between 2011-2013, in which over 60 percent of secularists claimed to have no trust for Tunisian Islamists.
+Polarization in Tunisia between Islamists and secularists saw a surge between 2011 and 2013, in which over 60 percent of secularists claimed to have no trust for Tunisian Islamists.
 Polarization became such that the National Salvation Front included in its coalition in July 2013 a Tunisian Tamarod Movement, of which its analog in Egypt was calling for President Mohamed Morsi's deposition.
 These events have been cited by political scientists in critiquing the labeling of the Tunisian transition as "pacted."
 The polarization, continuation of protest during the Quartet's process, and continued threat of elite defection all pose definitional concerns in terming it a pacted transition per Karl's formulation.